YourOnly-One/site.way/content/pages/statement-of-faith.en-ph.markdown

 <figure class="quote_box qbs_verse01 qbc_blue-midnight">
   <blockquote class="qbm_doublequotationmark">
     <p><sup>20</sup>They, when they heard it, glorified Elohim.
-They said to him, "You see, brother, how many tens of thousands there are among the Yahudim of those who have believed, and they are all zealous for the Torah. <sup>21</sup>They have been informed about you, that you teach all the Yahudim who are among the nations to forsake Mosheh, telling them not to circumcise their children neither to walk after the customs. <sup>22</sup>What then?
+They said to him, “You see, brother, how many tens of thousands there are among the Yahudim of those who have believed, and they are all zealous for the Torah. <sup>21</sup>They have been informed about you, that you teach all the Yahudim who are among the nations to forsake Mosheh, telling them not to circumcise their children neither to walk after the customs. <sup>22</sup>What then?
 They will certainly hear that you have come.</p>
-    <p><sup>23</sup>"Therefore do what we tell you.
+    <p><sup>23</sup>“Therefore do what we tell you.
 We have four men who have taken a vow. <sup>24</sup>Take them, and purify yourself with them, and pay their expenses for them, that they may shave their heads.
-Then all will know that there is no truth in the things that they have been informed about you, but that you yourself also walk guarding the Torah. <sup>25</sup>But concerning the nations who believe, we have written our decision; they should guard themselves from <i>things</i> slaughtered to idols, from blood, from strangled things, and from whoring.</p>
+Then all will know that there is no truth in the things that they have been informed about you, but that you yourself also walk guarding the Torah. <sup>25</sup>But concerning the nations who believe, we have written our decision; they should guard themselves from <i>things</i> slaughtered to idols, from blood, from strangled things, and from whoring.”</p>
     <p><sup>26</sup>Then Sha'ul took the men, and the next day, purified himself and went with them into the Temple, declaring the fulfillment of the days of purificiation, until the offering was offered for every one of them.</p>
   </blockquote>